Nogardagem/os/README.md

 #### "Debugging" For Memory Information

 My next major goal *was* to make use of VGE graphics to render, rather than plain VGA.
-I found [this guide](https://dev.to/willy1948/guide-to-vbe-graphics-in-x86-5g2n) to setting it up, and tested out their code.
-I found, however, that VGE was still too limiting for me, as I want to eventually have 1920x1080 rendering.
-I did, however, make use of some of their code for my next experiment.
+I found [this guide](https://dev.to/willy1948/guide-to-vbe-graphics-in-x86-5g2n) to setting it up, and learned that VGE was still too limiting for me, as I want to eventually have 1920x1080 rendering.
+I still managed to make use of some of their other code for my next experiment, which was now meant to lead me into better rendering.

 When the bootloader is loaded normally, it only brings the 512 bytes around it into memory.
-Using [the github linked in that article](https://github.com/asdf-a11/VBE_Tutorial/blob/main/bootloader.asm), however, I was able to get larger programs working.
+Using [the github linked in that article](https://github.com/asdf-a11/VBE_Tutorial/blob/main/bootloader.asm), I was able to use their sector loading get larger programs working.

 After getting a larger programming space, I was able to implement a new version of my text renderer which could print as if it's a console, adding text on one line and pushing all the lines up when told to print a newline.
 The primary code for that is here: